95th Judicial District Court

 Born in 1952 in Houston, Texas, Judge Molberg was raised in the Texas Hill Country town of Fredericksburg.
 He received his Bachelor of Arts degree, with high honors, from the University of North Texas in 1973, where he served as an editor-in-chief of the North Texas Daily.
 Judge Molberg received his J.D. degree from Southern Methodist University in 1976.
 While attending SMU, the judge served a term as Managing Editor of what is now the SMU Law Review and was a member of The Barristers.

 Judge Molberg began the active practice of trial law in 1975–the year before his graduation from law school.
 He obtained his law license in May 1976 and spent the first five years of his legal career with the Law Offices of James C. Barber.
 In 1981, he became a founder of and shareholder in the law firm of Wilson, Williams & Molberg, P.C.
-The principals of the firm, other than Judge Molberg, included John B. Wilson, now deceased, and Roger G. Williams.
-The firm dissolved more than 27 years later following Molberg’s election to the bench.
-While in practice, Judge Molberg handled and tried a wide variety of civil matters in state and federal courts (e.g., personal injury, products liability, civil rights, contract claims, election law, voting rights), but he concentrated his practice primarily in the area of Labor and Employment Law.
-He has frequently served as a court-appointed or party-selected mediator and, occasionally, as an arbitrator.
-He also has substantial state and federal appellate experience.
+The principals of the firm, other than Judge Molberg, included noted trial lawyers John B. Wilson and Roger G. Williams, both now deceased.
+The firm dissolved some 28 years later following Judge Molberg’s election to the bench.

 Judge Molberg and his wife Linda, a registered nurse, are the parents of four grown children.